Performance and Scalability Best Practices

 import cupy as cp

-gpu_adj = cp.array(adj_matrix)
+gpu_adj = gpu_csr(adj_cpu)

-# GPU-accelerated matrix operations
+# GPU-accelerated sparse matrix operations

-# Transfer back to CPU
+# Transfer back to CPU if needed

-result = cp.asnumpy(gpu_result)
+result = gpu_result.get()

 except ImportError: